 We picked this design from Lindsay Muller because it has two versions: one for boys and one for girls.
 It also has a number of fun elements that your children can color if they want more detailed pages.

-Final Words on Motivational Coloring Pages
+Final Thoughts on Motivational Coloring Pages for Kids

 Learning how to motivate oneself is not always easy, especially for kids who are still learning about the world.
 But we believe that teaching motivation to children at the earliest age possible will greatly contribute to their future success and happiness.